HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 ### Patient Matching Considerations

 The US Meds PDMP FHIR IG does not add any patient matching requirements to the PDMP actors, but relies on existing practices used for patient matching based on the first name, last name and date of birth provided through the request.
+Some states may require requesters to include additional parameters to facilitate more accurate patient matching results, however these variations are out of scope for this IG.

 ### Deployment Architecture